e-mission/e-mission-upc-aggregator/README.md

  $ ./e-mission-py.bash runNewArch.py
 ```

 from a terminal in the e-mission source environment.
+This example may take a while before you see any output.
 If you are seeking to make your own trials then consider investigating this script and the more importantly the scripts it calls in order to function.

 ### Teardown